-Faculty who complete three courses and/or activities will be eligible to receive a $500 stipend upon completion.
+Faculty who complete three courses and/or activities will be eligible to receive a one-time $500 F.O.T.D. and Beyond stipend upon completion.
 Faculty must complete within one year from the beginning of their first course.
 Faculty may be full-time or part-time.
+You are welcome to complete additional courses without a stipend once you complete the required three.
 Others with the primary role of staff or students are not eligible to receive the stipend, but are welcome to participate.
 Don't get stuck on the Event Horizon!
 Be sure to finish on time!

 Once you have completed three destinations, please submit the completion form to request your stipend.

 Please note: You must have completed the F.O.T.D. to be eligible for the F.O.T.D. and Beyond courses listed below.

 |Session Name||Session date||description||registration|

 |Introduction to Panopto||Friday, February 3rd - Friday, February 10th||